programminghistorian/ph-submissions/en/drafts/originals/wikidata-for-historians.md

 The cats example is the simplest form of SPARQL query: it returns every `?item` that is an "instance of" (`wdt:P31`) a "cat" (`wd:Q146`).
 By changing the last Q-number, you can search for all instances of something else.

 For example, try changing `Q146` to `Q3024240`.
-Float your cursor over this new item to see what it is, then execute the query and skim the results.
+Float your cursor over this new item to see what it is, then execute the query and skim the historical periods visible in the results.

 > ***Insight***: the "instance of" property ([P31](https://www.wikidata.org/wiki/Property:P31)) does a huge amount of work in Wikidata and similar data structures.
 In simple English, line 5 of the query (`?item wdt:P31 wd:Q146`) could be read as "This item is a cat."
 You will see `P31` everywhere in Wikidata.
 But almost as often, you will see [P279](https://www.wikidata.org/wiki/Property:P279), the "subclass of" property.
 Try changing line 5 to `?item wdt:P279 wd:Q146`, which could be read as "This item is a *kind of* cat."
 The query yields different results.
 What's the takeaway?
 These two properties are the most common properties in Wikidata, and they matter a great deal as you navigate its taxonomies.
-Keep the distinction between instance and subclass in mind; for a maximalist search, combine them using `wdt:P31/P279*`.
+Keep the distinction between instance and subclass in mind; for a maximalist search, combine them using `wdt:P31/wdt:P279*`.

-#### Example B: Humans by death date
+#### Example B: Humans by Death Date

 Let's try adapting another example query.
 A few lines below "cats" in the list of simple queries examples is ["Humans who died on a specific date on the English Wikipedia, ordered by label."](https://w.wiki/BBov) Click on this one.
 It's preloaded with the date August 25, 2001, but you can change the date (in orange) from `"+2001-08-25"` to any other date.
 Try your birthdate.
-In the results, the `?sl` column on the right counts the pages that Wikipedia and its sister projects hold on each individual listed.
+In the results, the `?sl` column on the right counts the pages that Wikipedia and its sister projects hold about each individual listed.

 > ***Insight***: Orange text in the Wikidata query service contains strings and literals, such as dates and languages, that you can modify for your own purposes.

-#### Example C: Popular names
+#### Example C: Popular Names

 Load the example query "[Popular names per birthplace](https://w.wiki/jRm)."
 It's set for a certain city: can you figure out which one (hint: float your cursor over the various Q-numbers)?
-You can set the query to a city of interest to you, by changing city the Q-number you found earlier.
+You can set the query to a city of interest to you, by changing the city's Q-number you found earlier.
 If you delete that number (but not the `wd:` prefix) and press `control + space` and begin to type the name of the city you choose, the query interface will autofill the Q-number.

 You might also be interested in popular names of the past.
 Adding a couple of lines to the query will filter this name list by date.
-On line 12, before the curly bracket, add these two lines, which use the birth dates of persons named to filter them by a date range:
+In the WHERE clause, just before the closing curly bracket, add these two lines, which use the birth dates of persons named to filter them by a date range:

 ```sparql
   ?pid wdt:P569 ?date.